igloo-project/igloo-doc/source/usage/howtos/UI-Displaying-Collections.md

 Here is a list of the built-in column types:

- * Label columns (`addLabelColumn`), which display a simple textual label derived from the underlying value (through the use of a [Renderer](Renderer.md)).
+ * Label columns (`addLabelColumn`), which display a simple textual label derived from the underlying value (through the use of a {ref}`Renderer <renderer>`).
 Optionally, the label may be wrapped in a link, or have a side link (a link on a side button) appended.
  * Bootstrap label columns (`addBootstrapLabelColumn`), which display a textual label with a background color and prepended icon that all depend on the underlying value.
 Optionally, the label may be wrapped in a link, or have a side link (a link on a side button) appended.
  * Bootstrap badge columns (`addBootstrapBadgeColumn`), which display a badge with a background color and an icon that depend on the underlying value.
 Optionally, the label may be wrapped in a link, or have a side link (a link on a side button) appended.
  * Action columns (`addActionColumn`), which display one or more buttons, each button being either: